CutaneousBioinf/LiteratureMiningTool/RelatGold/Gene2DiseaseAssociationGoldStandard/README.md

 Project Title: Gene2DiseaseAssociationGoldStandard

-Introduction: Gene2DiseaseAssociationGoldStandard project is meant for extracting gene-disease associations from two resources namely Comparative Toxicogenomics Database (CTD) and PharmGKB.
+Introduction: The Gene2DiseaseAssociationGoldStandard project is meant for extracting gene-disease associations from two resources, namely Comparative Toxicogenomics Database (CTD) and PharmGKB.
 The project also compiles a unique list of associations from both resources.

-Prerequisites: The resource files can be downloaded from CTD, and PharmGKB.
-While the resource from CTD is freely available, the resource from PharmGKB requires license and can be obtained by contacting PharmGKB team.
+Prerequisites: The resource files can be downloaded from CTD and PharmGKB.
+While the resource from CTD is freely available, the resource from PharmGKB requires a license and can be obtained by contacting the PharmGKB team.
 We use Homo_sapiens.gene_info file from Entrez Gene for identifying gene symbols associated with Human.
-The file can be downloaded from ftp://ftp.ncbi.nlm.nih.gov/gene/DATA/GENE_INFO/Mammalia/.
+The file can be downloaded from: ftp://ftp.ncbi.nlm.nih.gov/gene/DATA/GENE_INFO/Mammalia/.

 ---- RUN IN AN IDE ----

-The entire project should be pulled into Java IDE, such as eclipse.
-The execution of the project starts from main method within each package.
+The entire project should be pulled into a Java IDE, such as Eclipse.
+The execution of the project starts from the main method within each package.

 ---- COMPILE AND RUN ON THE COMMAND LINE ----